Ojay97-hub/The-Winchester/README.md

 ![hero page](assets/readmeimages/hero.jpeg)

+This achieved the key project goals for the intended target audience because:

 ### MENU

 ![menu page](assets/readmeimages/menu.jpeg)

+This achieved the key project goals for the intended target audience because:

 ### ABOUT

 ![about page](assets/readmeimages/about.jpeg)

+This achieved the key project goals for the intended target audience because:

 ![head chef page](assets/readmeimages/head-chef-2.jpeg)

+This achieved the key project goals for the intended target audience because:

 ### GALLERY

 ![gallery page](assets/readmeimages/gallery.jpeg)

+This achieved the key project goals for the intended target audience because:

 ### CONTACT

 ![contact page](assets/readmeimages/contact.jpeg)

+This achieved the key project goals for the intended target audience because:

 ## TESTING